 Once a month we offer Terrain Park classes for Skiers at the "D" level and above.
 Terrain Park lessons are available to all Snowboard classes above level "C."

 On occasion, Chuck Roberts, a Level III Examiner at Wilmot, will share video clips and pictures with us from his classes with our students.
 This is a link to his site (RobertsSki.com).
-By signing the application, you give permission for the student(s) to be photographed for the newsletter, the Blizzard website, ski instructor publications, and videos taken during class and shared on YouTube.
+By signing the application and on-line indemnification, you give permission for the student(s) to be photographed for the newsletter, the Blizzard website, ski instructor publications, and videos taken during class and shared on YouTube.